New Student FAQ

 The School of Education and Human Development has several opportunities to get involved in organizations specific to the School of Education and Human Development.
 UVA also offers a variety of ways to get involved at the university.

 When you join the School of Education and Human Development, you are joining a strong support system.
-You will have access to all of the UVA resources and it is likely you will access these resources as a student.
+You will have access to all of the UVA resources.
 You can find more information regarding resources and important information on our Current Student page.

-If you are in a situation where you are in need of support or accommodations due to mental or physical distress, we recommend you first contact your faculty advisor to notify them and start the process.
-Catherine Brighton, Associate Dean, and Jessica Livingston, Director of Student Affairs, connect students to the appropriate resources and offices at the School of Education and Human Development and on Grounds to help you navigate difficult circumstances.
+If you are in a situation where you are in need of support or accommodations due to mental or physical distress, we recommend you reach out to our EHD Student Affairs team at [email protected].
+Our team will connect students to the appropriate resources and offices at the School of Education and Human Development and on Grounds to help you navigate difficult circumstances.
+We also recommend connecting with your faculty advisor if you feel comfortable doing so.

 Graduate